sid22/retwitter/README.md

 Will throw error on empty username, if the username is already being not followed.

 ### Create
-The user idenitified in the token creates a tweet with the text passed
+The user identified in the token creates a tweet with the text passed

 Route: ```tweet/create```